 When the MRI came back, it showed a tumor in the bones of Manyuen’s spine that was pushing on her spinal cord.
 Further tests showed that the spine tumor was the result of breast cancer that had metastasized.

 Manyuen was immediately admitted to the Neuro ICU and started on steroids to decrease the swelling.
 Meanwhile, Director of the Spine Center Ron Riesenburger, MD reviewed her scans and collaborated with Breast Center specialist Jack Erban, MD to determine the best course of treatment.

-“I’m grateful that Tufts is a teaching hospital, because I met Dr. Riesenburger at the same time as some fantastic residents, including Dr. Marie Roguski who explained the surgery and the risks involved,” Manyuen recalls.
+“I’m grateful that Tufts is a teaching hospital, because I met Dr. Riesenburger at the same time as some fantastic residents.
+They explained the surgery and the risks involved,” Manyuen recalls.
 “Dr. Riesenburger was straight forward and told me that if I wanted to walk again, I needed to undergo emergency surgery to save my leg function.
 I understood the risks and trusted him completely but reminded him that he needed to do a good job because I have an 80-year-old mother at home to care for.”

 Manyuen was scheduled for her 7-hour lifesaving surgery the very next day.
+The surgery was performed by Dr. Riesenburger and his colleague, Dr. Marie Roguski, a neurosurgeon with additional training in neurosurgical oncology.
 “Through an extensive operation, I was able to remove the tumor and take the pressure off Manyuen’s spinal cord,” explained Dr. Riesenburger.
-“Dr. Roguski then placed screws and rods to stabilize her spine, which had been weakened by cancer.”
+“Dr. Roguski and Dr. Riesenburger then placed screws and rods to stabilize her spine, which had been weakened by cancer.”